Updated April 2019

 Costco is more than just a membership warehouse.
 Sure, they sell pallets of blue jeans and ketchup by the gallon, but there are countless other products and services available.

 They offer appliances and fine wine, can fill a prescription and even help you book a dream vacation.
 But did you know they’re also able to get you a killer price on a car?
-The Costco Auto Program is something many people have never heard of, even though it’s been around for more than 25 years.
+The Costco Auto Program is something many people have never heard of, even though it’s been around for 30 years.
+This can be an affordable and easy way to buy a new car, so let’s go into the details and see if it’s right for you.

-Members get the lowest price a dealer would ever be able to sell a car for, he says, all without any uncomfortable bargaining because Costco has already done the heavy lifting.
+Members will get the lowest price a dealer would ever be able to sell a car for, he says, all without any uncomfortable bargaining because Costco has already done the heavy lifting.
+Hate going into a dealer and putting up with aggressive sales tactics?
+This could be the car-buying route for you.

 Conservatively, Borg said the average savings for members is around $1,000.
-Of course, the savings would likely be higher if you’re purchasing a high-markup Lexus opposed to a Honda Fit, so you could drive away with even more money in your pocket.
+Of course, that figure would likely be higher if you’re purchasing a high-markup Lexus opposed to a Honda Fit, so you could drive away with more money in your pocket.
 Further sweetening things, this reduction is taken off the transaction price, not the MSRP, making the savings even more impressive.

 Aside from monetary advantages, the company aims to keep every single one of its customers happy through a special outreach program.
 “This member advocacy group is there to support members at any stage of a transaction,” Borg said.
 Buyers can call whenever necessary to get questions answered or to address any potential concerns, like verifying a vehicle price or checking on the availability of replacement parts.